 Each channel has a differential buffer tightly controlling each driver.
 Identical, but opposite signal phases start and stop each of your headphone drivers quickly and precisely.
 The lowest sub-bass keeps its definition.
 Get all the impact, dynamism, and engagement out of your music.

 Lundahl amorphous cobalt input transformers decouple noise from the source and negate the need for some capacitors in the signal path.
 Fine mid and high frequency signals pass through to your ears unobscured by noise from source, power supply, internal interference, or the unwanted vibrations of the drivers.
 There's no higher, odd-order harmonic distortion to make the treble etched or fatiguing.

 The design and execution of the DSHA-3FN circuit leads to absence of background noise, high channel separation, low inter-modulation distortion, great squarewave response, excellent gain linearity over a large dynamic range, and an extended frequency range.
-A very low level, decreasing, 2nd order, even-harmonic series gives this amplifier the slightest tube-like touch...
+Zero global feedback and special transformers give this amplifier its tube-like touch...

 We hope you enjoy your headphones and recordings in a way that you have never heard them before!